Should I File Auto Insurance Claim Or Not

 Vehicle accidents have been very common recently and most of them are serious.
 Dealing with an accident is a very stressful and traumatic experience.
 As per law, it is mandatory to purchase automobile insurance for your vehicle in Canada.
 Depending on your situation you may also take additional liability coverage.
 You may top up basic coverage for better financial protection.
 Let us discuss whether to file an auto insurance claim in Ontario or not.

 How Long After A Car Accident Can You File A Claim

 When an accident causes damage to property or persons there are questions about filing a claim.
-Most of the auto insurance companies suggest that you may file a claim as soon as possible.
+Most auto insurance companies suggest that you may file a claim as soon as possible.
 Or at least within seven days of the collision.
 The time frame could extend up to two years depending on your policy terms and conditions.
-Not filing a claim within the reasonable amount of time may affect the outcome.
-Delay in filing claim may affect result too.
+Not filing a claim within a reasonable amount of time may affect the outcome.
+Delay in filing a claim may affect the result too.

 What Happens If You Don’t Report A Car Accident

 As per law, reporting a collision to the police is required.
 Some may think of not reporting a car accident at all assuming the other party will do the same.
 Then neither will see an increase in their insurance premiums.
 But, the other party involved in the collision may report the accident later.
 This could raise your insurance premiums.
 Even worse, the insurance company may refuse to renew your policy.